-If your company struggles to attract or retain the right staff, it’s definitely worth considering an office refurbishment.
+If your company struggles to attract or retain the right staff, it’s definitely worth considering an office fit out or refurbishment.
 Here’s why.

 In an age where workers are much more discerning about not just the pay but the conditions that their employers provide, the role of the office environment in attracting and retaining staff is becoming much more important.
 At McFeggan Brown, we mainly operate in Bristol and the South West and, in these areas where there is often a shortage of talent, it makes sense to invest in your surroundings.

 We’ve worked with many clients to help them address this issue and there’s no doubt that an attractive workspace makes all the difference.
 There are many businesses out there operating out of industrial factory units and these can become tired and dated very quickly.
 As I have mentioned in another article, we worked with a company Eurofins that had previously been based in a similar environment, and we transformed their team’s entire outlook with a bright, energetic colourful scheme that reflected their brand and ethos.

 Similarly, flow and comfort are two factors that make a difference to team welfare and these are certainly high on the agenda when we are in the office design stage.
 Will you need to welcome clients into the workspace?
 Is an open plan design right for your team?
 Should we factor in acoustic insulation?
 These are critical considerations that can give the finished space a real boost.

 When it comes to planning the interior space, we’ve found that team members value breakout areas that are located away from where they work.
 They appreciate the separation between the two and many companies find that their teams are more effective as a result (lunch ‘al desko’ has never been a particularly attractive option).